nathanielCherian/nathaniel/blog/src/pages/posts/waveform.md

 ![waveform visualizer in ios16](/blog/audio/ios16.png)

 I thought it would be cool to make this.
 The following is my journey in doing so.
+It's like an annotated bibliography of sorts.

 # Research
 Honestly, I didn't even know the terminology for those bouncing bars but I guess they are called "audio waveform visualizers."
 Something like [this](https://www.youtube.com/watch?v=QBdsQBoAUc4).